abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

 ### Connect to the database using psycopg2

-To connect to the database we just created, we will use a python library named `psycopg2`. the library has the connect() method that takes in some parameters to connect to the Postgres server and returns a Connection object.
+To connect to the database we just created, we will use a python library named `psycopg2`.
+The library has connect() method that takes in some parameters to connect to Postgres server and returns a Connection object.
 The default value for the `username` and `password` parameters is `postgres`.
-Pass in the right parameters accordingly if you changed them after installation.
+Pass in the right parameters in case you changed them after installation.

 ```python
 import psycopg2